phil-opp/blog_os/blog/content/second-edition/posts/12-async-await/index.md

 The purpose of the `_private` field is to prevent construction of the struct from outside of the module.
 This makes the `new` function the only way to construct the type.
 In the function, we first try to initialize the `SCANCODE_QUEUE` static.
 We panic if it is already initialized to ensure that only a single `ScancodeStream` instance can be created.

 To make the scancodes available to asynchronous tasks, the next step is to implement `poll`-like method that tries to pop the next scancode off the queue.
-While this sounds like we should implement [`Future`] trait for our type, this does not quite fit here.
+While this sounds like we should implement the [`Future`] trait for our type, this does not quite fit here.
 The problem is that the `Future` trait only abstracts over a single asynchronous value and expects that the `poll` method is not called again after it returns `Poll::Ready`.
 Our scancode queue, however, contains multiple asynchronous values so that it is ok to keep polling it.

 ##### The `Stream` Trait